Google Workspace : Collaboration + productivity apps

 The open source ethos behind much of the internet has also translated into software development for business purposes.
 In short, there are free software services and business apps available for a number of different business needs.

 Although it's often the case that paid-for software promises to deliver more, that doesn't mean to say that free software for small businesses isn't useful or competent.
 In fact, free software and trials can be a great way to explore your options.

-Here we'll feature a free small business software that covers a wide range of functions, allowing you to cover a lot of essential bases without charge when starting out, or simply streamlining.
+Here we'll feature the best free small business software that covers a wide range of functions and tasks.

 If you require compatibility with Microsoft Word and Excel, open source OpenOffice successor LibreOffice is probably your best choice since it's very similar in terms of interface to those paid-for packages.